AxonIQ/axon-quick-start/chat-getting-started/README.md

      inject the timestamp at which the message was originally created.
 Use `timestamp.toEpochMilli()` to convert it to milliseconds-since-epoch.

-  2. Implement the `@EventHandlers` for the `RoomParticipantProjection`.
+  2. Implement the `@EventHandler`s for the `RoomParticipantProjection`.
 This projection keeps track of all the participants in each chatroom.
 You will need to implement an `@EventHandler` for each of the Events that describe a change in the participants of a room...